Skip to content

 Ensure your eligibility.

-Ensure your entry package is complete and correct and does not contain your real name anywhere.
+Ensure each entry document is complete, is formatted and named correctly, and does contain your name (other than in the file name).
 In the event of an error, please contact our office to explain the issue before submitting a revised entry package.
-No entry package or revised entry package can be accepted after the competition deadline, so we encourage you to submit early.
+No entry or revised entry can be accepted after the competition deadline, so we encourage you to submit early.

-Pay the $36 entry fee.
-This fee covers only a portion of the administrative and assessment costs for each entry.
+Pay the entry fee: $26 for a single entry; $23 each for two entries; or $20 each for three or more entries.
+This entry fee covers only a portion of the administrative and adjudication costs for each entry.
 As such, even in cases of incomplete or ineligible entries, it cannot be refunded.
-The entry fee is $29 for WFNS members.
-If you are a member in good standing, please ensure you log in to your member account before checkout to apply your member discount.
+Current General Members of WFNS get 25% off their entry fees.
+If you are a General Member, log in to your member account during checkout to access the member rate.
 WFNS General Membership is open to anyone who writes, regardless of writing experience or place of residence.

 To pay fee by phone, call us between 9am and 4pm on weekdays at 902 423 8116 with your credit card details.